Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Introduction

-Motivated to resolve these issues, in this paper, we focus on a novel strategy to enhance the nonlinear effects and reach the single-photon ultrastrong coupling regime without introducing any additional nonlinear sources in theory.
-First, we propose a method of realizing the controllable enhancement of single-photon optomechanical coupling in a prototypical Fabry-P\'{e}rot cavity.
-In contrast to the hybrid cavity optomechanics or optomechanical-like systems, we stress that our scheme is realized by considering only two points.
-One is the second-order correction to the cavity resonance frequency beyond the RP interaction, namely the cross-Kerr (CK) interaction \cite{ref-27,ref-28}, which is an inherent nonlinear interaction accompanied by the optomechanical coupling \cite{ref-29,ref-30,ref-31}.
-The other is to make sure that the mechanical resonator and the optical cavity are driven by an appropriate high-power laser \cite{ref-32,ref-33} and a low-power one \cite{ref-34}, respectively.
-Second, by adjusting the parameters of the two driving lasers and the CK interaction so that the effective optomechanical coupling may become a real number, we theoretically propose effective symmetric optomechanical dynamics at the single-photon level, in which the forms of the quantum fluctuation dynamics satisfied by the photon and phonon are identical to each other.
-Third, we control the coupling strength of single-photon optomechanical dynamics by laser driving and the CK interaction, achieving sequential transitions from weak coupling to ultrastrong coupling regime \cite{ref-35,ref-36}.
+Motivated to resolve these issues, in this paper, we focus on a novel strategy to enhance the nonlinear effects, enabling access to the strong and even ultrastrong coupling regime with few photons in a circuit quantum electrodynamics (QED) platform.~First, we propose a method to achieve controllable enhancement of the optomechanical coupling in the few-photon regime, which can be simulated on a circuit QED platform.~In contrast to the hybrid cavity optomechanics or optomechanical-like systems, we stress that our scheme is realized by considering only two points.
+One contribution stems from the enhanced second-order nonlinearity of the cavity resonance frequency beyond the radiation-pressure interaction, known as the cross-Kerr (CK) interaction \cite{ref-27,ref-28}, which is an inherent nonlinear interaction accompanying optomechanical coupling \cite{ref-29,ref-30,ref-31}.
+The other is to make sure that the mechanical resonator and the optical cavity are coherently driven by an appropriate high-power laser \cite{ref-32,ref-33} and a low-power one \cite{ref-34}, respectively.~Second, by adjusting the parameters of the two driving lasers and the CK interaction so that the effective optomechanical coupling may become a real number, we theoretically propose effective symmetric optomechanical dynamics in the few-photon regime, in which the quantum fluctuation dynamics of the photon and phonon modes exhibit analogous forms.~Third, we control the optomechanical coupling strength involving a few photons and a finite number of phonons via dual coherent laser driving and the enhanced cross-Kerr nonlinearity, achieving sequential transitions from the weak-coupling to the ultrastrong-coupling regime \cite{ref-35,ref-36}.
 By observing the critical behavior of the optimal transmission of the laser field, we identify the boundary point of the optomechanical strong coupling.
 In addition, we study the optimal reciprocal transport in symmetric optomechanical dynamics \cite{ref-37,ref-38,ref-39}.
-We compare the scattering behavior of the laser field when the decay rate of the cavity field matches the damping rate of the mechanical oscillator or not before and after the rotating-wave approximation (RWA).
-We also present a reliable experimental implementation of the present scheme through a quantum electrodynamics (QED) circuit of superconducting qubits.
+We also compare the scattering behavior of the laser field when the decay rate of the cavity field matches the damping rate of the mechanical oscillator or not before and after the rotating-wave approximation (RWA).